informalsystems/themis-contract/README.md

 3. Make managing contracts more like managing software (so we can leverage the value that software development processes offer, like version control, continuous integration, etc.).

+**Disclaimer**

+Themis Contract is considered **alpha quality** at present.
+No semantic versioning will be used just yet.
+Breaking changes can be released at any time.
+For the original NodeJS-based prototype of Themis Contract, please see the `prototype/v1` branch.

 ## Requirements